-While there are no Progeria cures or treatments available, children may receive treatments for their symptoms.
-These may include medications to lower blood cholesterol and prevent the formation of blood clots.
+While there’s no cure or treatment for progeria, children may receive treatment for their symptoms.
+These may include medication to lower blood cholesterol and to prevent the formation of blood clots.
 A prescription of aspirin may be given for daily intake in low doses in order to prevent heart attacks and strokes.

 Since growth failure is one of the major symptoms, growth hormones may also be administered to help build the height and weight of the child.
 If the child suffers from stiffness in the joints, then physical therapy may be suggested to facilitate movement.
 Also as heart disease is a potential complication, some children may undergo surgeries like coronary bypass or angioplasty to stunt the progression of the disease.

-A type of cancer drug called farnesyl transferase inhibitors or FTI may have the potential to fix the damaged cells.
-Research is being conducted in this light to provide more feasible treatment options for kids with Progeria.
+A type of cancer drug called farnesyltransferase inhibitors or FTI may have the potential to fix the damaged cells.
+Research is still being conducted in this light to provide more feasible treatment options for kids with progeria.

 Progeria is a genetic disorder and there are no effective home remedies to alleviate the condition or the symptoms of the condition.
 Here are some ways to relieve the symptoms:

-- It is important to ensure that a kid with Progeria is adequately hydrated as they are very likely to get dehydrated quickly.
+- It is important to ensure that a child with progeria is adequately hydrated, as they are very likely to get dehydrated quickly.